TwiggybankTwiggybank

 05

-A posted entry cannot be edited.
-If something is wrong, a parent voids it — and the void is itself an entry, struck through but visible alongside the original.
-The history is append-only.
-The lesson is implicit: a real ledger doesn't forget.
+Once money moves, that fact can't be quietly edited.
+If something is wrong, a parent fixes it — and the fix is itself part of the story, struck through but visible alongside the original.
+The history is add-only.
+The lesson is implicit: an honest record doesn't forget.

 May 22Allowance · Sarah$5.00